Check out our most recent annual report. Now available.

 Kenya

-Gender inequality is also a problem in Kenya (as it is in most African countries).
+Gender inequality is also a problem in Kenya.
 Economic policy holds back women’s economic empowerment.
 For example, despite 96% of rural women working on farms, only 6% of the women in Kenya hold title to land.

-WorldWise Microfinance will work with TENAKATA in the communities of Embu and Nanyuki, which are located in the Mt.
-Kenya region, about 100 miles from Nairobi, the capital of Kenya.
-The communities rely on agriculture, with the majority of the population engaged in both subsistence and cash crop farming.
+The communities of Embu and Nanyuki are small, rural and perfect for piloting a microfinance program in Kenya.
+Embu and Nanyuki, located in the Mt.
+Kenya region, are about 100 miles from Nairobi, the capital of Kenya.
+Both communities rely on agriculture, with the majority of the population engaged in both subsistence and cash crop farming.
 The cash crops include coffee, tea, miraa and macadamia nuts.
 Related businesses include vending milk, vegetables, prepared food, farm inputs (fertilizers and seeds) and farm equipment.

 [7:06]